Milestone 6: Creative Project

 Overview

-Now that you have completely implemented the 2-team game, do something fun and interesting with your system.
+Now that you have completely implemented the laser tag game, do something fun and interesting with your system.
+This milestone will be accomplished as a team.
 Here is how it works.

-- Submit a short proposal (2-3 sentences is plenty) via Learning Suite.
+- M6 Creative Proposal: Submit a short proposal (2-3 sentences is plenty) via Learning Suite.
 The proposal will be reviewed to make sure it is not too difficult or too easy.
 Once approved, a score for this assignment will be entered into Learning Suite for each member of your team.

-- Submit via Learning Suite (M6 Report) your approved proposal text (2-3 sentences) and a link to a short video (2-3 minutes) demonstrating your proposed features.
+- M6 Report (Video): Submit via Learning Suite your approved proposal text (2-3 sentences) and a link to a short video (2-3 minutes) demonstrating your proposed features.
+All members of the team are expected to participate in the production of the video.

 Your team is on the hook to achieve what you proposed, so start early!
-I can’t help you with bugs/problems if you leave this until the end of the semester.
+I can’t help you with bugs or problems if you leave this until the end of the semester.
 If you can’t get your project to work at all, it will be very difficult to offer much in the way of partial credit.

 Video Grading